 This is a list of ingredients from the Unscented Soft Care Pampers Wipes.
-If you want the info on what each of these chemicals are you can find them below:
+If you want the info on what each of these ingredients are you can find them below:

 Water, Tocopheryl Acetate (Vitamin E), Aloe Barbadensis Leaf Juice, Disodium EDTA, Citric Acid, PEG 40 Hydrogenated Castor Oil, Sodium Citrate, Phenoxyethanol, Ethylhexylglycerin, Benzyl Alcohol, Xanthan Gum, Sodium Benzoate, Bis PEG/PPG 16/16 Dimethicone, Caprylic/Capric Triglyceride, Dipropylene Glycol

 Um, no thank you.
-A few too many chemicals for me!
+A few too many ingredients for me!

-Alot of “recipes” for wipes that I’ve seen out there use baby shampoo.
-Too me that isn’t any better than the chemical filled baby wipes listed above!
+A lot of “recipes” for wipes that I’ve seen out there use baby shampoo.
+To me, that isn’t much better than the toxic chemical filled baby wipes listed above as most shampoos often contain similar, if not worse, ingredients.
 So if you are wanting to make your own, totally natural wipes, here’s a great recipe!

 Homemade Baby Wipes